Madeira

 Worker's Market (Mercado dos Lavradores) near the Old Town, where

-you can buy any of the island's specialities.
-One of these is the
+you can buy any of the island's specialties.
+One of these is the scabbard

-scabbard fish, the espada, a fearsome-looking jet-black eel-like
+fish, the espada, a fearsome-looking jet-black eel-like beast

-beast that is typically up to a metre in length.
-In the fish market
+that is typically up to a metre in length.
+In the fish market you

-you will see many of them displaying their needle-sharp teeth.
-You
+will see many of them displaying their needle-sharp teeth.
+You can

 teeth into it, if you feel so inclined: traditionally laced with banana!